fm4dd/pi-bme280/readme.md

 ## Example output

-Running the program, extracting the sensor version and configuration information:
+Extracting the sensor version and configuration information with "-i":
 ```
 pi@rpi0w:~/pi-bme280 $ ./getbme280 -a 0x77 -i
 ----------------------------------------------